 I had to really understand my past and work on that or I was destined to keep repeating my same mistakes and patterns.

-If you struggle to Let Go of the Past as I did, I strongly urge you to take a moment and read my post on that subject.
+If you struggle to Let Go of the Past (click to read my article) as I did, I strongly urge you to take a moment and read my post on that subject.
 We all have past issues and learning how to not let them control our present and future is crucial for our ability to survive and thrive!

 It’s also incredibly important for the cheater to hear their partner without being defensive.

-To save a marriage after infidelity is important for a variety of reasons.
-If you have school-age kids, it’s incredibly important for their mental, physical and emotional health to be in a loving 2 parent household.
+If you have school-age kids, it’s even more important to forgive your spouse.
+For their mental, physical and emotional health, it’s BY FAR better to be in a loving 2 parent household.

 There’s nothing like adversity to make us stronger.
 When you give up (been there, done that), we miss out on that personal growth.